simonlovgren/open-BF720/README.md

 > 6.14.11
 ```

-Grant the node binary cap_net_raw privileges, so it can start/stop BLE advertising.
+Grant the node binary **cap_net_raw privileges**, so it can start/stop BLE advertising.
 ```sh
 sudo setcap cap_net_raw+eip $(eval readlink -f `which node`)
 ```

 ## PM2 - Process manager for node.js
-PM2 is used to ensure that the application is running reliably and that it will start automatically if the Rpi would restart.
+PM2 is used to ensure that the application is running reliably and automatically (if the Rpi would restart).

 Install pm2
 ```sh
 $ sudo npm install -g pm2
 ```

-Register pm2 to start automatically at RPi boot
+Register pm2 to start automatically at RPI boot
 ```sh
 $ sudo pm2 startup
 ```